 Martin Tärnrot demonstrates how to enhance the appearance of ready-made plastic buildings.
 At swap meets, markets, and on eBay, you can buy pre-built plastic kits at a low cost compared to buying the kits and building them yourself.
-But many of these have two problems: too much glue, and they are not painted.
+But many of these have two problems: they have too much glue, and they are not painted.
 With a little work, however, you can save money and have good-looking buildings for your layout.

-Also sometimes you can find ready-made built kits that are no longer available and that fit into your prototype.
+Sometimes you can also find ready-made built kits that are no longer available and that fit into your prototype.
 With some easy fixes, you’ll have buildings that look right.
 Let’s get started on weathering plastic model buildings.

 Martin has a church and a hostel that he bought assembled.
 He points out the areas that don’t look good—too much glue has left unsightly stains in some spots, the surfaces are unpainted and glossy, and the tiled roofs have the wrong color for the area Martin is modeling.
 Also, the look of tile grout needs to be added between the stones on the wall portions.